deniskipeles/gallery-sveltekit/README.md

 ## Demo

-You can access the demo of the project at [test.com](https://gallery-sveltekit.vercel.app).
+You can access the demo of the project at [demo app](https://gallery-sveltekit.vercel.app).

 ## Backend - Pocketbase

 **Pocketbase** is used as the backend for this project.
-The database schema can be downloaded from [schema.com](https://github.com/deniskipeles/gallery-sveltekit/blob/main/src/lib/pb_schema.json).
+The database schema can be downloaded from [db json schema](https://github.com/deniskipeles/gallery-sveltekit/blob/main/src/lib/pb_schema.json).
 To host the backend, you can use [pockethost.io](https://pockethost.io) for free.

 ## Frontend - SvelteKit

 The frontend of the project is built using **SvelteKit**, a modern web framework for building user interfaces.
-You can fork the frontend repository from [github.com/deniskipeles/gallery-sveltekit.git](https://github.com/deniskipeles/gallery-sveltekit.git).
+You can fork the frontend repository from [here](https://github.com/deniskipeles/gallery-sveltekit.git).

 ### Getting Started